 Specifically relating to hormonal conditions sage has been shown to relieve hot flushes associated with menopause.

 Pubmed Data: DOI 10.1007/s12325-011-0027-z.
 Epub 2011 May 16.

-Gymnema is a herbal medicine which is often not thought of for hormonal disorders.
+Gymnema is an herbal medicine that is often not thought of for hormonal disorders.
 However, it does have a powerful indirect effect on hormonal imbalance.